I

 suggests this recombination of traits, as well as its intermediate

-- intrafrac'tum: from the Latin intra, "inside," and
+intrafrac'tum: from the Latin intra, "inside," and frango, "to break," fractus, "broken,"

-this taxon's common name in the Jepson Manual is 'jointed buckwheat'
+this taxon's common name in the Jepson Manual is "jointed buckwheat."

-- intro-: inside
+-

-- in'tybus: derived from Egyptian tybi,
+in'tybus: from Latin intybus, "chicory," derived from Egyptian tybi,

 a corruption of the ante-Linnaean name Enula campana, so called